ignite/cli/docs/guide/hello.md

 This command downloads dependencies and compiles the source code into a binary called `hellod`.
 By default, the binary name is the name of the repo + `d`.
 From now on, use this `hellod` binary to run all of your chain commands.
 For example, to initialize a single validator node and start a node.

-Leave this terminal window open.
+Leave this terminal window open while your chain is running.

 ## HTTP API Console